-Wayne and I live 20 kilometres Northeast of Rocky Mountain House, Alberta on a 4 acre parcel of land.We bought our first Alpacas in March of 2000 when Wayne attended an auction.He came home with 3 pregnant females and no hay, fencing or shelter!Needless to say we were scrambling!Our neighbor supplied us with a large bale of hay and we build a small crude shelter out of scrap lumber!We immediately fell in love with these incredible animals.They each had their own personality and soon became pets!With a few more purchases, including our incredible herd sire Cinnamon, we were showing our Alpacas by the summer of 2001.Over the next few years we won numerous ribbons and really enjoyed showing our Alpacas.
+Wayne and I lived 20 km Northeast of Rocky Mountain House, Alberta on a 4-acre parcel of land.We bought our first Alpacas in March of 2000 when Wayne attended an auction.He came home with 3 pregnant females and no hay, fencing or shelter!Needless to say, we were scrambling!Our neighbour supplied us with a large bale of hay and we build a small crude shelter out of scrap lumber!We immediately fell in love with these incredible animals.They each had their own personality and soon became pets!With a few more purchases, including our incredible herd sire Cinnamon, we were showing our Alpacas by the summer of 2001.Over the next few years we won numerous ribbons and really enjoyed showing our Alpacas.
 My studio on the acreage, Zelda’s Studio, displayed all my fibre fashions, and was open to the public year-round by appointment!
 In February of 2022 we retired, sold our acreage after 32 years, found homes for our alpacas and have now moved to Calgary, Alberta.I am spending my retirement continuing to work with their amazing fiber and attending shows.

 Linda Tarney Ravenscrag Alpacas Calgary, Alberta Check out pictures on Our Animals page as well as our Fashions/Fibre page for information on their fibre and all the items I make with this amazing fibre!

 -Linda Tarney, Owner and Artisan of Ravenscrag Alpacas